Snowflake (slang)

-"Snowflake" is a derogatory slang whose meaning is something I decide and whoever disagrees with me is a snowflake that is unable to deal with opposing opinions.
-The term gained prominence in the 2010s, and was declared by The Guardian to be the "defining insult of 2016", a term "thrown around with abandon in the wake of Brexit and the US election".
+Snowflake is a derogatory slang term for a person, implying that they have an inflated sense of uniqueness, an unwarranted sense of entitlement, or are overly emotional, easily offended, and unable to deal with opposing opinions.
+The term gained prominence in the 2010s, and was declared by The Guardian in Britain to be the "defining insult of 2016", a term "thrown around with abandon in the wake of Brexit debate in the United Kingdom and the 2016 US election".

-Common usages include the terms "special snowflake", "Generation Snowflake", and "snowflake" as a politicized insult.
+Common usages include the terms "special snowflake", "Generation Snowflake", "Snowflake Generation" and "snowflake" as a politicized insult.
 In the past, it held different meanings in reference to white people.

 Origins of the allegoric meaning

 It is popularly believed that every snowflake has a unique structure.
 Most usages of "snowflake" make reference to the physical qualities of snowflakes, such as their unique structure or fragility, while a minority of usages make reference to the white color of snow.

 Usages

 Interracial relations

 In the 1860s, "snowflake" was used by abolitionists in Missouri to refer to those who opposed the abolition of slavery.
 The term referred to the color of snow, referring to valuing white people over black people.
 This usage was not believed to have extended beyond the state of Missouri in the 1800s.

 In the 1970s, according to Green's Dictionary of Slang, snowflake has been used to describe "a white person or a black person who was perceived as acting too much like a white person".